 Kristin is deeply appreciative of her experience as Director of Communications for a national disability rights organization.
 In this role, Kristin wrote expansively on federal disability rights policy and civil rights.
+As a sibling to a person with a disability, this experience was also personally rewarding.

 Kristin has earned an Emmy Award for her news reporting.
 She was also honored with a Salute to Excellence Award from The National Association of Black Journalists.
 She has also been recognized by The Associated Press.
 Kristin holds certifications in digital storytelling and social media from Poynter.

 Kristin grew up in Detroit and holds a Bachelor of Arts degree in Political Science from University of Michigan.
+She is currently earning a Master of Studies in Law from The George Washington University Law School in Washington, D.C.

 Back to Top